CBEP-SoCB/FOCB_WQ_sum/Data/DATA_SOURCES.md

 # Friends of Casco Bay Water Quality Monitoring Data

-All data received in email from Mike Doan, of Friends of Casco Bay to Curtis C. Bohlen., of Casco Bay Estuary Partnership, as follows:
+All data used in the SoCB report were received in emails from Mike Doan, of Friends of Casco Bay.

 ## Received June 19, 2018
+ NOT USED?
 FOCB Citizen Steward 2016_2017FINAL.xlsx

 ## Received February 21, 2020
 CMS1 Data through 2019.xlsx